Black Mouth Cur: Appearance

 The Black Mouth Cur is a medium to large sized, athletic, muscular breed of dog.
-The breed varies considerably in height, typically standing between 16 and 25 in with individual dogs known to reach 28 in, the breed standard mandates a minimum height of 18 in for dogs and 16 inches for bitches.
+The breed varies considerably in height, typically standing between 16 and 25 in with individual dogs known to reach 28 in, the breed standard mandates a minimum height of 18 in for male dogs and 16 inches for females.
 The breed typically weighs between 45 and 100 lb, with the breed standard allowing for significantly lighter animals than is typical, stating a minimum 40 lb for mature male dogs and 35 lb for mature female dogs.
 The Black Mouth Cur has a short, dense coat that is typically yellow, fawn or light brown in color, although dark brown, brindle and black individual animals are known.
 The breed's head is broad and flat, they have drooped ears and a powerful, distinctively melanistic black muzzle.
 They have a broad chest, long legs and a long tail that is typically left undocked.

 Character

 The Black Mouth Cur is an extremely active breed which requires a great deal of exercise.
 The breed is wary of strangers and known to be very protective of children, sometimes to the point of objecting to parents disciplining their children.
 Many are known to respond better to female handlers.

+These are powerful dogs that are multi-talented as a guardian, herder, hunter, and homestead watchdog.
+By their nature, they are highly independent, and need an owner who will lead them.

 Uses

 The Black Mouth Cur is used extensively for hunting throughout the Southern United States, the breed is also used as a herding dog.
-The breed is used to hunt a broad variety of game including bear, feral pig, raccoon, deer and squirrel; the breed has a reputation as a voracious hunter that usually catches and kills game on the ground, although it does tree and bay game as well.
+The breed is used to hunt a broad variety of game including bear, feral pig, raccoon, deer, and squirrel; the breed has a reputation as a voracious hunter that usually catches and kills game on the ground, although it does tree and bay game as well.